theMethodolojeeOrg/Axon/Docs/11192025_NewBackendToolMethods.md

 ## 🎯 Overview

-The memory system allows the AI assistant to explicitly "save" important information about the user or its own learnings.
-Instead of relying on the backend to parse text patterns from the response, the AI now calls a specific tool `create_memory` with structured data.
+The memory system allows Axon assistant to explicitly "save" important information about the user or its own learnings.
+Instead of relying on the backend to parse text patterns from the response, Axon now calls a specific tool `create_memory` with structured data.

 **Key Benefits:**
 - **Reliability:** Eliminates fragile regex parsing.
 - **Structure:** Enforces strict types (`allocentric` vs `egoic`) and confidence scores.
-- **Context:** Allows the AI to provide context and tags for better retrieval.
+- **Context:** Allows Axon to provide context and tags for better retrieval.
 - **Scalability:** Supports multiple providers (Anthropic, OpenAI, Gemini, Grok).

 ---